A bit of obscure history today—on August 10th, 1972, a meteorite surged into our atmosphere and came within 35 miles of the Earth’s surface.

 The comet was discovered by Eugene and his wife Carolyn, as well as Canadian astronomer David Levy.
 The impact, covered extensively by the media, was global front page news.

 Recorded speeds of the comets hitting Jupiter were as high as 216,000 km/h (134,000 mph).
 That is some scary crap right there.

 Due to these events, scientists began digging around through historical records.

 Incidents such as the Tunguska Event of 1908 and the 1930 Brazilian equivalent were soon discovered.
 The latter was reported by Catholic missionary Father Fidello, who happened to be on the scene.

 There’s also the Bonilla Observation of 1883—it was rediscovered and cast in a new light.

-That final example is the most alarming as it was possibly a billion-tonne comet that missed Earth by a few hundred kilometres.
+It’s the most alarming as it was believed to be a billion-tonne comet that missed Earth by a few hundred kilometres.

 You can see José Bonilla’s photograph below, he used an early photographic technique called the collodion process.

 What all of these discoveries highlighted for scientists was smaller asteroids were also incredibly destructive.